bcgov/moh-plr-fhir/input/pages/StructureDefinition-bc-organization-affiliation-intro.md

 **Each OrganizationAffiliation must have either:**

-1.  a reference to a participating Organization, including a reason for why the relationship has ended, or
+1.  a reference to a participating Organization or
-2.  a reference to a set of Locations, including a reason for why the relationship has ended
+2.  a reference to a single Locations

 **Each OrganizationAffilation must support:**